Freiz Enzo Carbon Steel Series

 This article focuses on:

-To maintain ceramic nonstick cookware in good condition, proper heat control is essential—this is even more critical compared to PTFE-based products.
+To keep ceramic non-stick cookware in good condition, proper heat control is essential—this is even more critical than with PTFE-based non-stick products.

 Here are some examples of ceramic cookware on our website.